nextapps-de/xone/README.md

 </p>

 <h1></h1>

-<h3>WebApp Development Kit / MVC Framework</h3>
+<h3>Mobile Application Development Kit / MVC Framework</h3>

-__Xone__ provides you a lightweight full stack environment to develop beautiful web-based applications for every use and enables the optimal integration of an universal codebase into a wide range of systems (e.g. mobile devices, tablets, desktops, browser environments).
+__Xone__ provides you a lightweight full stack environment on top of Node.js to develop beautiful applications for every use (based on HTML5 and JavaScript) and enables the optimal integration of an universal codebase into a wide range of systems (e.g. mobile devices, tablets, desktops, browser environments).

 <!--
 > __Notice:__ Actually this is a beta state of this repository.